MJKWoolnough/gedcom/README.md

 }
 ```

-SourceRecordDataStructure is a GEDCOM structure type
+SourceRecordDataStructure is a GEDCOM structure type.

 #### type SourceRepositoryCitation